nodejs/web-server-frameworks/README.md

 - Determine what is/is not a framework
 - Maintain a list of frameworks, framework authors or maintainers

+## Joining

+We encourage participation from members across the Node.js and JavaScript ecosystem.
+Feel free to join scheduled meetings and participate in the issues within this repository.

+## How to Join

+Please refer to the [Team Membership](./GOVERNANCE.md#team-membership) section of the Governance document for information on how to join this working group.

 ## Web-Server Frameworks Team Members

 <!-- ncu-team-sync.team(nodejs/web-server-frameworks) -->